zimishe/tcmgc/README.md

 sources - src/ directory, build - build/ directory

+// NOTE:

+it's better to check the functionality of filter
+'Sort by:' while nothing is selected in filters 'City filter' and 'Company filter' because company name and author name are the same when we sort it by e.g Company (we have only one employee for each company). so it's more obvious to check the filter when we have all the data displayed, with different authors and companies

+//

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>